Master of Health Science

 This programme is designed to prepare registered nurses for advanced clinical practice and is also focused on developing leadership potential in nurses and other health professionals.

-Students who enroll in the Master of Health Science programme can choose from several specialty pathways including mental health, primary and rural healthcare, acute care, Māori health, older person health and rehabilitation.
-They also have significant flexibility to choose papers aligned to other areas of interest, like child health, cancer care, death and dying.
+Students who enrol in the Master of Health Science programme can choose from several specialty pathways including mental health; primary, community and rural healthcare; acute care; Māori health; older person health and rehabilitation.
+They also have significant flexibility to choose papers aligned to other areas of interest, like child health, cancer care, death and dying, education and health management.

 From clinical mentors to academic supervisors, Waikato is invested in helping you to set yourself a professional development pathway through postgraduate study.
 We combine Waikato’s high academic standards with real healthcare settings and our programmes are unique and customisable.